Naruu/gotgan/security/microservices_security_in_action/ms_security_in_action.md

 ### 1.4 Edge Security

 - role of API Gateway
-  - expose a selected set of microservices to the outside world as API
+  - expose a selected set of microservices to the outside world-as API
   - build quality-of-service(QoS) features(security, thorttling, analytics)
 - authentication
   - certificate-based: server to server. mTLS